-When I did yoga semi-regularly (shame on my current self!), during shavasana the teacher would instruct us to let our mind go.
-She’d tell us to visualize a place that made us feel peaceful and relaxed.
+When I did yoga semi-regularly (shame on my current self!), during shavasana the teacher would instruct us to let our mind go and visualize a place that made us feel peaceful and relaxed.
 This may sound really odd coming from an almost 30 year old, but my place was my Mom’s lap.
-When I was a little girl my Mom would sit me in her lap.
-She’d read or rock me to sleep.
+When I was a little girl my Mom would sit me in her lap to read or to rock me to sleep.
 Then I got a little (and then lot) older and she would let me perch on her lap if I had a bad day and needed to cry or be comforted.
 Sometimes, even though we’re the same size, she still lets me sit on her lap and she’ll hug me just like when I was little, and I feel a peace and comfort that cannot be duplicated.
 I can only hope that when I have a little girl, she’ll climb onto my lap and she’ll feel the same love, support and caring that I felt.

 I mulled over the perfect dish to make for my Mother’s Day post for the past week.
 Nothing seemed right.
 It needed to be sweet, refined, beautiful, and anything but trite because it needed to be a reflection of her!
 I have never had a Strawberry Chiffon Pie nor have I made an Almond Pastry Crust, but the combination seemed perfect somehow (oh how wrong I was!).
 The strawberries are beautiful (and bountiful down here in Georgia); the custard seemed sweet and nostalgic yet refined; and the almond crust was a different twist.

 This recipe for Strawberry Chiffon Pie comes from the 1st Edition of The Joy of Cooking and is truly old fashioned: there is no gelatin, no Jello, and no refrigeration.
 An extensive search on the Internet and in my vast Cookbook library turned up no other Strawberry Chiffon Pie recipes that omitted gelatin.
 Now we all know why.